eugenio-forbes/micros_pipeline/README.md

 2) Execute micros_pipeline/update_micros.sh in terminal.

+## Optional:
+Edit parameters of functions in update_micros.sh

 ## Future Improvements:
 - Add cleanup function to remove unnecessary intermediate files.
 - Add more methods for referencing, denoising, and clustering.